cdkw/logs-ipgrabber/README.md

-# ipgrabber
-Grab the Name and IP (checked for VPN) from a Minecraft logs file and put them all in a spreadsheet
+# From a Minecraft logs file to a excel document with all the ips of the users who have joined